 The POP Montreal team is also happy to announce that there will be no plastic bottles or straws in venues operated by the festival.
 There won’t be any bottled water at our bars or backstage, but never fear, there will be water fountains accessible to everybody.
 Bring your reusable bottles!
 As for our glasses, they’re made from corn starch and are locally produced.
 They’re compostable!

-POP Montreal would like to acknowledge that we are coming together to build new relationships and strong communities in Montreal, which is located on unceded Indigenous lands.
-Tiohtiá:ke / Montreal is known as a gathering place for many First Nations.
+POP Montreal would like to acknowledge that our festival, events, and activities take place on unceded Indigenous lands.
+Tiohtiá:ke/Montreal is known as a gathering place for many First Nations.
 Today, it is home to a diverse population of Indigenous and other peoples.
-We hope to honour the tradition of gathering and community-building.
-We would like to recognize the Kanien’kehá:ka Nation as the custodians of the lands and waters on which we gather today.
-We respect the continued connections with the past, present, and future in our ongoing relationships with Indigenous and other peoples within the Montreal community.
-We hope to learn from the traditional custodians of Tiohtiá:ke/Montreal so we can continue to grow as a community, respect the earth, and honour the spirits that bring us together in celebration of music, culture, and art.
+We recognize the Kanien’kehá:ka Nation as the custodians of the lands and waters on which we gather.
+We are coming together to build new relationships and strong communities; we wish to respect the continued connections with the past, present, and future in our ongoing relationships with Indigenous and other peoples in the Tiohtiá:ke/Montreal community.
+We hope to learn from the traditional custodians of Tiohtiá:ke/Montreal so we can continue to grow as an organization, respect the land, and honour the histories that bring us together in celebration of music, culture, and art.

 POP presents several stages at select national and international events, such as SXSW (USA), Liverpool Sound City (UK), The Great Escape (UK), Focus Wales (UK) CMW (Toronto), CMJ (USA), Northside (USA), CIMMfest (USA), NXNE (Toronto), Hillside (Guelph), Sled Island (Calgary), Sappy Fest (Sackville), Les Nuits Psychédéliques (QC City), Megaphono (Ottawa), Arboretum (Ottawa), C/O POP (DEU), Torstraußen (DEU), Green Zoo (POL), Beauté Sonique (BEL), etc.